aw firms often come to us looking for advice about which technology trends will drive their firm in the coming year.

 - Are your clients okay with their information being stored in the cloud?

 These are only a few of the questions your firm needs to ask when conducting an IT assessment and considering some of the popular technology solutions available today.

 Generally, the first consideration for a firm is the cost of a solution.
 When deciding upon an application, it’s integral the firm review the TCO of the technology.

 For example, an application provider may present the solution as cheap and easy-to-deploy.
 However, once your firm attempts to implement the technology, you find your IT environment lacks the necessary hardware and infrastructure to support it.
 At this point, you’re likely required to make an unexpected hardware purchase and invest time and money into an IT project you weren’t ready to execute.
 This can result in downtime, client frustration, and opportunity loss for your firm.

 To prevent making the wrong investment, your firm should look to your IT team or managed services provider to make a realistic analysis of the cost and benefit of purchasing the application.
 A managed IT services provider with CIO-level consulting likely has the resources and forward-thinking approach capable of assessing what technology can best fit your business needs and long-term goals.

 We’ve served a variety of law firms and we know every firm is different.
 Your clients, operations, and culture determine what technology will be best for you, and Aldridge can help translate those elements into a fitting IT solution for your business.
-Call an Aldridge representative today to learn more about how we can help your firm understand your needs and navigate upcoming technology changes.
+Check out our IT consulting services to learn more about how we can help your firm understand your needs and navigate upcoming technology changes.